 How to Butcher a Wild Turkey (and Get Every Last Cut of Meat)

-There’s more meat on a wild turkey than the breast and legs
+There’s more meat on a wild turkey than the breast and legs.
+Here's how to butcher a wild turkey and save every last cut

 Wild turkey is my all-time favorite game meat.
 It’s easy to cook, it has plenty of rich flavor, and it’s just about impossible to beat fried turkey nuggets dipped in spicy barbecue sauce.
-Oftentimes, wild turkey meat is very hard-earned.
-You wake up at 3 a.m. morning after morning, calling at unresponsive toms, until one morning a gobbler breaks and comes strutting into shotgun range.
-There is nothing more satisfying than that.
+Talk to any serious turkey hunter, and they’ll agree.
+However, not all turkey hunters know how to butcher a wild turkey and get every cut of meat.

 But sometimes, I want more than just the breasts and legs.
 Some turkeys are killed on hunts that are more meaningful, and I want to savor every bite as a way of making that hunt last just a little longer.
-That means taking the giblets, the wings, and bones.
+Here are the main cuts you can harvest when you butcher a wild turkey:

 The Drumsticks and Thighs